 Covers each 30-minute interval after the first 120 minutes of office-based treatment for opioid abuse, including care coordination, individual and group therapy and counseling

-From 2015 to 2017, there was a 44% increase in the total number of patients using health centers to combat substance use disorders (SUD), a jump from 117,043 to 168,598 patients.
+From 2015 to 2017, there was a 44% increase in the total number of patients using health centers to combat SUD, a jump from 117,043 to 168,598 patients.
 And in 2017, of the 600 health centers that used telehealth, 315 supplied mental health services.⁴ Now, it will be easier than ever for patients to get assistance for their SUDs through telehealth.

 The goal for practitioners helping patients combat addiction through telehealth is figuring out what triggers the behavior of a patient and how to recognize those triggers to help prevent relapses.
 By working with the patient at any time or place, providers are able to see exactly what the patient experiences and goes through each day.
 One general solution includes mHealth apps, a telehealth modality covered by Certintell, which can give patients resources and on-demand access to a health care professional.
 Another solution is telehealth video conferencing platforms that allow patients to partake in virtual visits from any location they wish.
 These platforms will be particularly beneficial for patients in rural areas that might not have easy access to a mental health or substance abuse professional otherwise.²